HELP! I know I need editing but I don’t know what kind!

 I’m writing an allegory or a fantasy and I want my name for God, plus all of the attendant pronouns, to be capitalized.
 Will that be a problem?

 No, it won’t.
 I just need to know this when you send me the file so I don’t accidentally correct those.

 I use the spelling ‘magick’ instead of ‘magic’ intentionally.
 Are you going to correct that?

 No, just inform me when you send me the book.

 I wrote a novel that takes place in France (or Spain, Italy, etc) so the names are foreign, and I have many French phrases in the novel.
 Is this going to be a problem for you to edit?

-No. You’re responsible for making sure that your foreign idioms and foreign phrasing are correct, but as far as the names and words go, I can just as easily check for uniform spelling and/or catch spelling errors in them as I can English, using my own familiarity with the language (depending on which language it is) or a reliable foreign-English dictionary/reference source.
+No. You’re responsible for making sure that your foreign idioms and foreign phrasing are correct, but as far as the names and words go, I can just as easily check for uniform spelling and/or catch spelling errors in them as I can English, using my own familiarity with the language or a reliable foreign-English dictionary/reference source.